-Standards for Co-op Participation
+Standards For Co-op Participation

-Enrollment Status.
+1. Enrollment Status.
 In order to be eligible to register for a Cooperative Education course at West Virginia University at Parkersburg, a student must be currently enrolled and actively pursuing a Bachelor's Degree, an Associate Degree, or a Certificate.
-Students must have completed at least 12 semester hours of 100-level college credit with a cumulative grade-point average of 2.0 to earn lower-division co-op credit for use in the Associate Degree or Certificate programs.
-Students must have completed 60 semester hours and be admitted to their programs to earn upper-division co-op credit for use in selected Bachelor's degree programs.
+(Co-op credit may also be used in a West Virginia Regents Bachelor of Arts degree program with the approval of the student's RBA advisor.)
+Students must have completed at least twelve semester hours of 100-level college credit with a cumulative grade-point average of 2.8 to earn lower-division co-op credit for use in the Associate Degree or Certificate programs.
+Students must have completed sixty semester hours and be admitted to their programs to earn upper-division co-op credit for use in selected Bachelor's degree.
 Specific deviations from these standards may occur with permission of the course instructor and the Division Chair.

-Certification of Credit.
-Credit for co-op courses is based upon the ratio of five hours' work experience per week for one 15-week semester to one semester hour of credit.
-This standard requires that a student work 80 (+/ 10) clock hours in one semester or summer term to earn one hour of credit.
+2. Certification of Credit.
+Credit for Co-op courses is based upon the ratio of five hours' work experience per week for one 15-week semester to one semester hour of credit.
+This standard requires that a student work 80 (+/ 10) clock hours in one semester or summer term for one hour of credit.

-Maximum Credit.
-In select Baccalaureate Degrees students may apply a maximum of 12 credit hours in co-op courses toward their degrees.
-Associate Degree and Certificate students may apply a maximum of 8 credit hours in co-op courses.

-Students may not earn more co-op hours in a single semester than the maximum allowable in their degrees.
-If students have earned the maximum number of co-op hours allowed in a degree, additional registration for co-op credit may occur with the clear understanding that such credit will not fulfill any degree requirements at the College.
+3. Maximum Credit.
+In select Baccalaureate Degrees students may apply a maximum of twelve upper-division credit hours in Co-op courses toward their degrees.
+Associate Degree and Certificate students may apply a maximum of eight lower-division credit hours in Co-op courses.
+A total of twenty combined hours of lower- and upper-division hours may be applied toward the Baccalaureate Degree.
+Students may not earn more Co-op hours in a single semester than the maximum allowable in their degrees.
+If students have earned the maximum number of Co-op hours allowed in a degree, additional registration for Co-op credit may occur with the clear understanding that such credit will not fulfill any degree requirements at the College.

-Grading.
-Instructors will grade co-op courses on a traditional ABCDF scale.
-The means of grading is stated clearly to students on the course outline form that accompanies each co-op course.
-Unethical behavior on the part of the student, leading to termination of employment, can result in a grade of F in the co-op course.
+4. Grading.
+Instructors may grade Co-op courses either on a Pass/Fail basis or on a traditional ABCDF scale.
+The means of grading that is chosen must be stated clearly to students on the course outline form that accompanies each Co-op course.
+Unethical behavior on the part of the student, leading to termination of employment, can result in a grade of F in the Co-op course.